-Considered by many to be the most challenging course at Stone Crest, the North Course features bermuda grass fairways, bent grass tees and approaches, and one of the most exciting layouts in the area.
+Considered by many to be the most challenging course at Stone Crest, the North Course features Bluegrass fairways, bent grass tees and approaches, and one of the most exciting layouts in the area.
 This course is perfectly summarized by its final hole; a long, narrow dogleg left, one of the toughest holes in Southern Indiana.

 At 330 yards, this Par 4 may appear to be straight forward, but to play it well aim down the left side of the fairway and you’ll have the best shot into the green.
 A 3 wood or long iron should leave a short shot into the green.